damienmaguire/stm32-Logger/README.md

 For building though, it just executes the above command.
 Its build system is not actually used.
 Consequently you can use your favority IDE or editor for editing files.

-# Adding classes or modules
-As your firmware grows you probably want to add classes.
-To do so, put the header file in include/ and the source file in src/ .
-Then add your module to the object list in Makefile that starts in line 43 with .o extension.
-So if your files are called "mymodule.cpp" and "mymodule.h" you add "mymodule.o" to the list.

-When changing a header file the build system doesn't always detect this, so you have to "make clean" and then make.
-This is especially important when editing the "*_prj.h" files.